URBREATH/idra-ai-chatbot/README.md

 ## Prerequisites

 Docker Engine with the Docker Compose plugin.
-Because the language models run locally, RAM is the main constraint: on a 16 GB machine without a dedicated GPU, a 7B-class generation model (e.g. `qwen2.5:7b`) is a sensible reference.
+Because the language models run locally, RAM is the main constraint: on a 16 GB machine without a dedicated GPU, a generation model (e.g. `mistral-nemo`) is a sensible reference.
 A NVIDIA GPU with the NVIDIA Container Toolkit enables hardware acceleration, but CPU-only inference works too.

 ---